mstewartgallus/mstewartgallus.github.io/_drafts/prose/if-she-breathes-shes-a-thot.md

 ***

+To cope with the pain and suicidal ideations I developed an intense practise of meditation.

+I found it easiest to get started with the book Meditation in Plain English and meditating lying down on the ground.

+I soon bought a zafu, a meditation mat, a meditation bench, a mala bead braclet and necklace and a small Buddha statue for a personal altar.

+My usual practice consisted of a small amount of yoga such a standing position to wake myself up and then proceeded to basic box breathing for a few minutes to calm myself down.
+Once sufficiently both energized and rested I meditated on my solar practice while in rhythm subvocalizing a dharani (I preferred Om Shanti Shanti Shanti.)
+My preferred meditation position being easy pose although sometimes I found using a meditation bench easier.

+None of this is really necessary of course.
+If you remember summer break lying on bed doing nothing just watching the blanket rise and fall with your breath then that is meditation.

+The numinal is hard to explain in words.
+Sometimes I felt as if I was moving like I was falling through a storm or a vast pressure on top of me as if I was buried beneath the earth.
+Or there was a flickering red, black, yellow vast expanse behind my closed eyelids.

+Anyhow I thought for a while I was free of Must.

+***

+In contrary to my intent Must was delighted I engaged in meditation and even complimented my Mala bead bracelet and necklace.
+Must said "They make for a pretty bitch."

+...

+***

 Must's control over my internet usage further tightened and she urged me to no longer see political online forums like I used to browse.
 In her words "I was her bitch alone."
 The punishment for disobeying here